Elepover/pmcenter/README.md

 `dotnet pmcenter.dll`

+You can also use `./pmcenter` (macOS & Linux) or `.\pmcenter.exe` to launch pmcenter if you compiled it yourself or chose R2R version.

 You can write a `systemd service` to keep it running, even after the host machine's rebooting.

 ## Commands